-- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: HOAS/Välittömiä toimenpiteitä vaativat vikailmoitukset, phone 020 4912720, service 020 4912720 - Contact the emergency number if needed 112. - Main water shutoff: The ground floor of building A - Heat distribution room: The ground floor of building A - Electricity switchboard: The ground floor of building A
+- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: HOAS/Välittömiä toimenpiteitä vaativat vikailmoitukset, phone 020 4912720, service 020 4912720 - Contact the emergency number if needed 112. - Main water shutoff: In the heat distribution room - Heat distribution room: In building B in the basement - Electricity switchboard: In building B, access from outside